gcpjedi/google-k8s-workshop-v2/modules/05-deployments-and-health-checks.md

 1. Open the application in the browser and make sure the `backend` version is updated.

-1. View the deployment rollout history.
+1. View the Deployment rollout history.

     ```shell
     kubectl rollout history deployment/backend